-- Distance of 1 m from engine - Average values Lp in dB, in comparison with ISO NR-Curves - Overall average values LpA in dB(A) and expected maximal overall single point values - Free field conditions
+- distance of 1 m from engine - average values Lp in dB, in comparison with ISO NR-Curves - overall average values LpA in dB(A) and expected maximal overall single point values - free field conditions

-Near the turbocharger (air intake), the maximum measured noise level will normally be 3-5 dB(A) higher than the average noise level of the engine.
+Near the turbocharger (air intake) the maximum measured noise level is normally 3-5 dB(A) higher than the average noise level of the engine.

-Standard noise reduction & additional noise reduction

-The present document includes the expected maximum overall value for a single point.
-Figure 7-4, 7-7 distinguishes between standard noise reduction and additional noise reduction on turbocharger air side.
+Standard noise reduction and additional noise reduction The present document includes the expected maximum overall value for a single point.
+Figure 7-4, 17-7 distinguishes between standard noise reduction and additional noise reduction on turbocharger air side.
 The turbocharger suppliers are currently developing different silencer solutions to comply with the new noise limit regulation of 110 dB(A) for single point.